mdn/kuma/docs/assets.rst

 removed strings.

 Extracting and merging is done with ``make localeextract``, usually during :doc:`deployment </deploy>`, when UI strings change.
-The changes are pushed as a new commit to the mdn-l10n_ repository.
+This uses the `extract management command` provided by Puente, which uses Babel_ to extract strings and update the catalog.
+A maintainer pushes the updated catalogs as a new commit to the mdn-l10n_ repository.

 Pontoon detects that the repository has changed, and notifies localization teams that there are new strings.
 In about 48 hours, the most active teams will